kdave/btrfs-progs/tests/README.md

   * default testing image, available as `TEST_DEV` variable, the file is never deleted by the scripts but truncated to 0 bytes, so it keeps it's permissions.
-It's eg. possible to host it on NFS, make it `chmod a+w` for root.
+It's e.g. possible to host it on NFS, make it `chmod a+w` for root.